Operation Moving House is underway! What do you need to make sure that your big move has a smooth transition?

 - Create a folder for paperwork.
 Now’s the time to get your paperwork in order.
 Receipts, quotes and all your other housing documents need to be safe and secure.
 Make sure that you have a designated folder for all of these.

 What to do six weeks before moving house

 You’ve purged, thrown and booked your removal company.
 Next, you’ll need to:

 - Order moving supplies.
 Packaging.
 Bubble wrap.
 Tape.
-Boxes.
+Small, medium and large cardboard boxes.
 All of these things are crucial to your home move.
 Make sure that you order them early.

 What to do a month before moving house

 With one month to go, it’s time to ramp up your house move.
 But, with so much planned already the rest will be a breeze.
 There are some important things that you need to do at this time:

 - Confirm moving company and other suppliers.
 Written confirmation, costs and times need to be finalised with only one month to go until the move.
 Be sure to get these details during this period, so that you can start planning your move around these times.
 What’s more, you can start organising your finances too.